 Many consumers who buy their own health insurance face a big decision right now.
-Should you continue with your existing plan, or switch to a new one?
+Should you renew your existing plan, or switch to a new one?

-It’s an especially important decision for consumers who have the option to stay in a plan that falls below minimum standards under the Affordable Care Act.
-Some states are allowing insurers to continue these “pre-ACA” plans for consumers who want to keep them into 2014.
+It’s an especially important decision for consumers whose insurance company is giving them the option to stay in a “pre-ACA plan” – one that falls below minimum standards under the Affordable Care Act – for another year.

 1. SHOP AROUND!
 Now that insurance companies can no longer deny coverage to people with pre-existing conditions, you can safely shop around.
-In addition to looking at your existing health insurer’s plans, check out the health insurance marketplace in your state.
+In addition to looking at your existing health insurer’s plans, check out the new health insurance marketplace for Wisconsin consumers, The Health Insurance Marketplace.
 Plans range from catastrophic plans with high deductibles to plans with fuller coverage.
-You can find your state’s marketplace by entering your ZIP code into Healthcare.gov.
+Check out your options at www.healthcare.gov or by calling (800)318-2596 or TTY: (855) 889-4325.

 3. Get help comparing your options and applying.
 In addition to insurance agents and brokers, specially trained people such as navigators, application assisters and certified application counselors are available to help at no cost to you.
 You can find people in your area at LocalHelp.healthcare.gov.